managedcode/.github/profile/README.md

 We're also committed to training and hiring young specialists in the field.
 We believe that investing in the next generation of developers is key to the continued growth and success of the .NET communities.

-## Hiring 👩‍💻
-We are always looking for talented C# developers to join our team.
-If you are interested in working with us, please check our website for current job openings and application instructions.

 ## Our Projects 👷
 Here are some of the projects that we're currently working on:

 - [Storage](https://github.com/managedcode/Storage): library provides a universal interface for accessing and manipulating data in different cloud blob storage providers.
 It makes it easy to switch between providers or to use multiple providers simultaneously, without having to learn and use multiple APIs.
+- [Database](https://github.com/managedcode/Database): Unified interface for working with a variety of different document-oriented NoSQL databases.
 - [TimeSeries](https://github.com/managedcode/TimeSeries) : Library provides convenient tools for working with time series data in C#.
 Its accumulators and summers make it easy to add and summarize data in time frames, and its efficient storage and compression capabilities ensure.
 - [Communication](https://github.com/managedcode/Communication): provides a convenient and easy-to-use solution for handling the result of a function that may throw exceptions.
 It eliminates the need to handle exceptions and makes it easy to check whether the function was successful and to access its output.
-- [Database](https://github.com/managedcode/Database): Unified interface for working with a variety of different document-oriented NoSQL databases.
-- [Orleans.Balancer](https://github.com/managedcode/Orleans.Balancer): liLibrary for automatically balancing the number of active Grains in an Orleans.
-It allows you to set limits on the number of active Grains, and will automatically deactivate Grains if those limits are reached.
-It can also perform rebalancing of Grain activations between silos to ensure evenly distributed.
-- [Keda](https://github.com/managedcode/Keda): Use KEDA autoscaling to automatically scale applications based on metrics such as the number of active Grains in Orleans, the number of API requests, and the number of SignalR connections.
-This allows your .NET applications to handle increased workloads without manual intervention.
+- [EnvironmentDetector](https://github.com/managedcode/EnvironmentDetector): is a library that provides a simple way to detect whether your code is running in a test environment or not.
+It currently supports detecting Dapr, Kubernetes, Docker, MSTest, NUnit, and xUnit.

+## MS Orleans related Projects 😎
+Here are some of the projects that we're currently working on specifically related to Orleans:
 - [Orleans.Indexing](https://github.com/managedcode/Orleans.Indexing): Orleans.Indexing is a library that provides functionality for searching Orleans grains by their states.
 It uses the powerful Lucene.NET library for indexing and searching grain states, making it easy to quickly retrieve data from grains.
 - [Orleans.Identity](https://github.com/managedcode/Orleans.Identity): This is an authentication and authorization library for ASP.NET Identity based on Orleans.
 It provides a simple and efficient way to manage user sessions and authentication for your ASP.NET applications.
+- [Orleans.Balancer](https://github.com/managedcode/Orleans.Balancer): Library for automatically balancing the number of active Grains in an Orleans.
+It allows you to set limits on the number of active Grains, and will automatically deactivate Grains if those limits are reached.
+It can also perform rebalancing of Grain activations between silos to ensure evenly distributed.
+- [Keda](https://github.com/managedcode/Keda): Use KEDA autoscaling to automatically scale applications based on metrics such as the number of active Grains in Orleans, the number of API requests, and the number of SignalR connections.
+This allows your .NET applications to handle increased workloads without manual intervention. of Grain activations between silos to ensure evenly distributed.
+- [Orleans.PushNotifications](https://github.com/managedcode/Orleans.PushNotifications): Apple and Google Push notifications for Orleans.
+- [Orleans.RateLimiting](https://github.com/managedcode/Orleans.RateLimiting): RateLimiting base on Orleans

 We're always working on new projects, so be sure to check our GitHub profile regularly for updates.